kwabenasapong/alx-system_engineering-devops-1/0x00-shell_basics/README.md

-`2-bring_me_home- takes user to home directory` `3-listfiles- list files in long format` `4-listmorefiles- list all files including hidden files in long format`
+`2-bring_me_home- takes user to home directory` `3-listfiles- list files in long format` `4-listmorefiles- list all files including hidden files in long format` `5-listfilesdigitonly- list all files in long format and user and group IDs displayed numerically`